Dear Shareholders,

 18. MATERIAL CHANGES AND COMMITMENTS, IF ANY, AFFECTING THE FINANCIAL POSITION

-There have been no material changes and commitments affecting the financial position of the Company, which have occurred since 31st March 2024, being the end of the Financial Year of the Company to which financial statements relate and the date of this report.
+There have been no material changes and commitments affecting the financial position of the Company, which have occurred since 31st March, 2025, being the end of the FY of the Company to which the financial statements relate and the date of this Report.

-During the year under review, there have been no significant and material orders passed by the regulators or courts or tribunals impacting the going concern status and the Companys future operations.
+During the year under review, there have been no significant and material orders passed by the regulators, courts, or tribunals impacting the going concern status or the Companys future operations.

 20. INTERNAL FINANCIAL CONTROL SYSTEM AND THEIR ADEQUACY: